 This year has been different to what anyone expected.
 Remember that it's not been easy - you've done your best and you should be incredibly proud that you made it all the way to here!
 We are now approaching exam season and destress is more important than ever.
 Make sure you take time away from your screen and relax in-between studying.
-This year, we are collaborating with Reslife to offer you a variety of activities to help take your mind off your exams.
 If you do need support, we are here for you.
 Please do reach out to our Advice Team or the University's Student Welfare Service.

 Good luck with your exams, take it at your own pace and listen to your body and mind.

 Karli, Your Wellbeing Officer 2021-22

 De-Stress is BACK to get you through this exams period!

 Join your exec team every day through De-Stress Week from 11-3 for snacks, crafts, de-stress activities and giveaways.

 You can expect: